mrcljx/historical/README.markdown

 complex data-types in your relational database.
 This allows you to continue your work with migrations without ending up at a point where your old versions become obsolete.

+## A Short Comparison

+**Note:** *list taken from [`vestal_versions`](http://github.com/laserlemon/vestal_versions) GitHub page, extended by `historical`*

+[`acts_as_versioned`](http://github.com/technoweenie/acts_as_versioned) by [technoweenie](http://github.com/technoweenie) was a great start, but it failed to keep up with ActiveRecord's introduction of dirty objects in version 2.1.
+Additionally, each versioned model needs its own versions table that duplicates most of the original table's columns.
+The versions table is then populated with records that often duplicate most of the original record's attributes.
+All in all, not very DRY.

+[`simply_versioned`](http://github.com/mmower/simply_versioned) by [mmower](http://github.com/mmower) started to move in the right direction by removing a great deal of the duplication of acts_as_versioned.
+It requires only one versions table and no changes whatsoever to existing models.
+Its versions table stores all of the model attributes as a YAML hash in a single text column.
+But we could be DRYer!

+[`vestal_versions`](http://github.com/laserlemon/vestal_versions) by [laserlemon](http://github.com/laserlemon) keeps in the spirit of consolidating to one versions table, polymorphically associated with its parent models.
+But it goes one step further by storing a serialized hash of _only_ the models' changes.
+Think modern version control systems.
+By traversing the record of changes, the models can be reverted to any point in time.

+[`historical`](http://github.com/sirlantis/historical) keeps the one versions table approach and will only store differences.
+However it will not store serialized complex data-types (full models) in the database to maintain the comfort of migrations (*What if I have a migration which renames column A to B?
+Will my old versions become useless?*).
+As a nice side-effect this allows fast reverting to previous states.

 ## Features

 * Allows you to get **every previous version**.